You Sexy Thing: Clock version

 British pop/dance act Clock released a cover of "You Sexy Thing" as "U Sexy Thing" in October 1997.
-It peaked at number eight in Ireland, number eleven in the United Kingdom and number 100 in Australia.
+It peaked at eight in Ireland, eleven in the United Kingdom, and 100 in Australia.
 On the Eurochart Hot 100, it reached its highest position as number 31 in November 1997.
 A music video was also produced to promote the single, featuring the act performing in a swimming pool.

 Critical reception

-A reviewer from Music Week rated Clock's version three out of five, adding, "Using what sounds like a sample from the Hot Chocolate version, this xerox cover has all the elements but little of Errol Brown's soul.
+A reviewer from Music Week rated Clock's version three out of five, adding, "Using what sounds like a sample from the Hot Chocolate version, this Xerox cover has all the elements but little of Errol Brown's soul.
 Still, catchy enough to be a hit."
-The magazine's Alan Jones" wrote, Clock have ticked up an impressive number of hits over the past four years, and are destined for another with a rather tame remake (...).
-They stick closely to the original, save for a rather perfunctory rap but the song's quality wins the day."
+Music Week editor Alan Jones wrote, "Clock have ticked up an impressive number of hits over the past four years, and are destined for another with a rather tame remake [...].
+They stick closely to the original, save for a rather perfunctory rap, but the song's quality wins the day."
+Kirstin Watson from Smash Hits gave it one out of five, saying, "It's faster and funkier than the original, but has been filled with ear-bashing raps and plinky-plonky bits."